-The ICO (initial coin offering) is a totally transformative way of fundraising, unlike anything we’ve ever seen before, and the revolutionary blockchain technology fuelling this new way of connecting with investors will continue to make strides into the future.
+The ICO (initial coin offering) is a totally transformative way of fundraising.
+Its unlike anything we’ve ever seen before, and the revolutionary blockchain technology driving this new way of connecting with investors will continue to grow.
+Blockchain is increasingly becoming mainstream.

 With an estimated total of 871 ICOs in 2017, nearly $6 billion was raised by new blockchain projects.
 This figure was up from a total of $295 million between 2014 and the end of 2016.
 In other words, ICOs rose about 20 times more funding in 2017 than they did in 2014, 2015 and 2016 put together.